A Year in the Wilds of North Devon: July to December

 These small mammals play a vital part in our native ecosystem along with the bank and field voles, wood mice and shrews – yet so little is known about them, how many there are, and where they still survive.
 We have learned so much by volunteering and getting involved in these projects.

-Without these little creatures, we don’t have the owls or many other top predators like the elusive stoats, weasels and even true polecats, all of which have been recorded here at Beer Mill.
+Without these little creatures, we wouldn’t have owls or many other top predators like the elusive stoats, weasels, and even true polecats, all of which have been recorded here at Beer Mill.

 Sightings of all these exciting animals are a matter of luck, but tracks and signs are always around if you know where to look and keep your eyes open!